 With regard to the Rector, the employment powers are exercised by the Maintainer.
-The Rector's term of office shall be six years, which may be extended several times, subject to the Senate's right to give its opinion (Section 37(5) of the HE Act).
+The Rector's term of office shall be between 3 and 6 years, which may be extended multiple times, subject to the Senate's right to give its opinion (Section 37(5) of the HE Act).
 The Prime Minister's rules governing the appointment of the Rector shall apply to the extension(s).